alfi-teachs/N-3-LAB-AWS-BASTION-HOST/README.md

 Why this happens:
 The private subnet route table does not have a route to the Internet Gateway, so the instance cannot access the internet.
 It is intentionally private for security.

-# Step 16: Change Permission of the Key
-chmod 600 privatekey.pem

-Why this is used:
-SSH requires secure permissions for the key file. chmod 600 allows only the owner to read and write the key.

-# Step 17: SSH into the Private Instance

-Connect to the private server.

-ssh -i privatekey.pem ec2-user@<Private-Instance-IP>

-Example:

-ssh -i privatekey.pem ec2-user@10.0.2.10

-Now you are logged into the private EC2 instance.

-# Step 18: Ping Private Network

-From the private instance, ping the public instance private IP.

-ping <Public-Instance-Private-IP>

-Example:

-ping 10.0.1.15

-Why this is used:
-This confirms communication between subnets inside the same VPC.

-Stop with:

-Ctrl + C

-# Step 19: Test Internet from Private Instance

-Now try:

-ping google.com

-You will see no response.

 Why this happens:
 The private subnet route table does not have a route to the Internet Gateway, so the instance cannot access the internet.
 It is intentionally private for security.